KittyPBoxx/GBAXG/README.md

 ---

+## Tracker

+A version of Sekii's tracker that supports all three game at once is now available at https://sekii.gitlab.io/pokemon-tracker/

+---

 ## Manually Confirmed Seeds

 In theory any seed should generate a mapping that is completable in order.
 However there may be bugs (especially during alpha development).
 A list of manually confirmed seed files can be found [here](https://kittypboxx.github.io/GBAXG/Seeds).
 These have been played and are confirmed to be completable.